getchip/PocketCHIP-Docs/source/includes/_connecting-accys.md

 ![Xray vision of TV and Mic traces from top of CHIP](images/chip_tvmonxray.jpg)

+If the composite video connection is needed again, just reverse the process: desolder the connection between **mic** and the middle pad, then solder a bridge between **tv** and the middle pad.

 ## USB Storage
 If you have files that you want to modify, use, or transfer to CHIP's internal storage, you can attach a USB thumb drive, card-reader, or hard drive.
 Open the file manager and access the files.